ukoloff/execjs-xtrn/README.md

 Drop-in replacement for ExecJS with persistent external runtime.

-Not on MS Windows, you should instead use excellent `therubyracer` gem.

 This is just proof of concept, not suitable for production.

+Not on MS Windows, you should use excellent `therubyracer` gem instead.

 ## Installation